barryclark/jekyll-now/_posts/2023-07-20-unsafe-rust-exploration.md

 are not enforced on raw pointers.
 That is not an accident but one of the defining _features_ of pointers.
 We are able to use them to write correct programs that the borrow checker would reject because it errs on the side of caution.
 We still have to make sure that the language rules are obeyed everywhere in the code.
-One place where it is very easy to make mistakes is when transitioning from unsafe constructs to safe constructs, like we did above transitioning from pointers to references.
+It is especially easy to make mistakes is when transitioning from unsafe constructs to safe constructs, like we did above transitioning from pointers to references.

-In unsafe lang we are able to express things that we cannot in safe Rust, such as _I need multiple mutable accesses to one piece of memory_.
+In unsafe land we are able to express things that we cannot in safe Rust, such as _I need multiple mutable accesses to one piece of memory_.
 For those problems, pointers are exactly what we should use, because there is no way[^no-way-arc-mutex] to express the same in safe Rust.